It’s Image Month on Big Brand System!

 PicMonkey is free to use.
 They have a “Premium plan” that gives you access to more fonts, filters, and the option to save your work in a form that’s editable later.

-PicMonkey Premium is just $3.99/month if you pay yearly, or $7.99/month if you pay on a per-month basis.
-They have a Supremium level that gives you a bit more store — but I don’t think it’s necessary.
+PicMonkey is very reasonable if you pay yearly, but if you prefer, you can pay on a per-month basis.
+They have a Premium level that gives you a bit more storage — but I don’t think it’s necessary.

-Compare this to Photoshop which is $10/month from Adobe.
-It’s slower to use (in my opinion) and you will probably end up like me: a 20+ year user who still doesn’t know what all the little knobs and dials do — and that’s after using it as a tool in my graphic design business!
+Compare this to Adobe Photoshop which is more expensive, slower to use (in my opinion), and you will probably end up like me: a 20+ year user who still doesn’t know what all the little knobs and dials do — and that’s after using it as a tool in my graphic design business!

 Yes, I know about Canva